aldian/llm-chatbot/README.md

 # llm-chatbot

-An LLM chat bot that is installed on local machine and accessed via command line or network.
+An LLM chatbot that can installed on a local machine and accessed via the command line or network.

 ## Set up the LLM files

-As I am using the [GitHub Free](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) plan, the largest file I store can only have size 2 GB.
+As I am using the [GitHub Free](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) plan, the largest file I can store is 2 GB.
 When I tried to store a 4 GB LLM file in this repo, I got this error:
 ```
 [422] Size must be less than or equal to 2147483648
 ```
 Therefore, please provide the quantized models yourself, or you can download them [here](https://drive.google.com/drive/folders/1cvIeDSwH1IzN7ouvwmb1vgg6UTcJIBdq?usp=drive_link).
 That Google Drive folder contains Llama 2 and Mistral models.
-After checking out this repo, create a folder named `llms` inside the existing `cli` folder, and copy the models to it.
+After checking out this repo, create a folder named `llms` inside the existing `cli` folder and copy the models to it.
 After downloading the models from the Google Drive folder, the `llms` folder should look like this:
 ```
 llm-chatbot/cli/llms/